Kensington Project Area

 What you can expect

 Property owners will be required to contribute to this upgrade and these costs will be outlined in your 2025/26 Rates Notice.
 Various payment options will be available.
-Residents will receive more information as the project progresses.
+Before construction begins and at the key stages of the project, Western Power’s appointed contractor will notify residents of the planned works.

 Benefits of underground power